ebp-nor/dln-signature/tools/cactus.md

 # Whole Genome Alignment

 This is modified from https://github.com/ForBioPhylogenomics/tutorials/blob/main/whole_genome_alignment/README.md.
-Not all content might have been adapted for this particular project.
+Not all content might have been adapted for this particular project, but should give a good overview of the processes.

 ## Summary